tito-arch/ICBN-International/content/posts/tommy-fury-pullouts.md

 ![](/uploads/sun_instagram_image_download_tommytntfury_124306.jpg)

-His fourth fight was on the 13th of November 2020, against _Genadij Krajevskij._ He won via second-round knockout.
-He later fought _Jordan Grant_ and won via unanimous decision, this was on the 5th of June 2021.
+His fourth fight was on the 13th of November 2020, against Genadij Krajevskij.
+He won via second-round knockout.
+He later fought Jordan Grant and won via unanimous decision, this was on the 5th of June 2021.

-On the 29th of august 2021, _Tommy Fury_ made his U.S. debut on the Jake Paul vs _Tyron Woodley_ undercard.
+On the 29th of august 2021, Tommy Fury made his U.S. debut on the Jake Paul vs Tyron Woodley undercard.
 He fought Anthony Taylor and won via a unanimous decision from the judges.

-On the 23rd of April 2022, he fought _Daniel Bocianski_ at _Wembley Stadium_ on his brother’s undercard.
+On the 23rd of April 2022, he fought Daniel Bocianski at Wembley Stadium on his brother’s undercard.
 He won this fight via a unanimous decision from the judges.

 {{< youtube HQwtfzJpRxY >}}

-On the 26th of  February, _Tommy Fury_ is set to face _Jake Paul_ in _Riyadh, Saudi Arabia_.
+On the 26th of  February, Tommy Fury is set to face Jake Paul in Riyadh, Saudi Arabia.
 This will be his first pay-per-view bout.

 ### PULL-OUTS

-_Tommy Fury_ has pulled out of his scheduled fight two times in a row.
+Tommy Fury has pulled out of his scheduled fight two times in a row.

-The first instance happened when _Tommy fury_ was set to fight _Jake Paul_ on the 18th of December 2021 in _Tampa, Florida._ This was after he won the fight with former UFC welterweight champion _Tyron Woodley_.
-On the 6th of December 2021, _Tommy Fury_ pulled out of the _Jake Paul_ fight due to some health issues, which were later revealed as a severe chest infection and a broken rib.
+The first instance happened when Tommy fury was set to fight Jake Paul on the 18th of December 2021 in Tampa, Florida.
+This was after he won the fight with former UFC welterweight champion Tyron Woodley.
+On the 6th of December 2021, Tommy Fury pulled out of the Jake Paul fight due to some health issues, which were later revealed as a severe chest infection and a broken rib.
 This was somewhat expected since there was so much at stake and some people believed that the pressure got into _Tommy’_s head.
-After this pull-out _Tyron Woodley_ who had earlier fought _Tommy_ and _Jake Paul_ was announced as the replacement fighter.
+After this pull-out Tyron Woodley who had earlier fought Tommy and Jake Paul was announced as the replacement fighter.

 {{< youtube  VfJxXyXXD18>}}